-Employee performance: Employee's working remotely or hybrid should have the ability to work independently, manage time, adhere to deadlines, and effectively communicate with all.
+Employee's working remotely should have the ability to work independently, manage time, adhere to deadlines, and effectively communicate with all.
 Additionally, the employee and manager should discuss how the employee intends to meet goals and metrics, stay productive and ensure excellent customer service.
 It is the employee's responsibility to communicate regularly with customers, their team, and manager.

+Work Schedule

-Work schedule: Employees should establish and maintain set work hours with their supervisors and be available during those times.
+Employees should establish and maintain set work hours with their supervisors and be available during those times.
 Employees should establish well-defined breaks throughout the workday.

-Hybrid employees may be required to come to the office, per their supervisors request and the needs of the job.
+Updating Personal Information

-Updating Personal Information: Employees must update their mailing address in the CU portal if any changes occur.
+Employees must update their mailing address in the CU portal if any changes occur.
 Additionally, employees should be aware of impacts to benefit's coverage by visiting the Life Changes website managed by the CU Benefit's team.